ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 ### Custom image builder workflow
 {: #custom-image-builder-workflow}

-With the custom image builder, you can write your own scripts to install extra packages (including open source packages, dependencies, and configuration requirements) for Ubuntu, RHEL, and Rocky Linux&reg; images, along with the essential packages installed.
+With the custom image builder, you can write your own scripts to install extra packages (including open source packages, dependencies, and configuration requirements) for RHEL and Rocky Linux&reg; images, along with the essential packages installed.
 Use the provided `customer_script.sh` script as a template for your script.
-Provide  values based on the operating system you provide for the `source_image_name` variable.
+Provide values based on the operating system you choose for the `source_image_name` variable.
 Whenever a new dynamic node joins the cluster, all additional packages and necessary configuration are automatically included for the new nodes.

 The custom image automation creates two VSIs: VSI-1 is a bootstrap node VSI, and VSI-2 is a worker node VSI.